kellsaro/docs/docs/parser.md

 ```

 > target_data_type instruction is equal to said for example: Cenit.namespace('Lazada').data_type('Product').
 But how it is defined in the structure of the converter UI, Cenit facilities the access to data_type.

+> The code of a Parser is located into snippets.
+See more of this on: [Snippet section](snippets.md)